Photos: A look inside Mansfield's new jewellery and body piercing studio

 “We offer a friendly and accessible service, with a diverse collection – including hypoallergenic body jewellery for those with allergies or hypersensitivity.”

-You can find out more about the business by visiting its online store at pierceofart.com.
+Find out more about the business by visiting its online store at pierceofart.com